This transcript has been edited lightly for clarity and brevity.

 One of our top areas is supporting African female founders and that’s probably one of the worst areas in the world for investment for females, but they’re the ones that have got the ideas.
 For example, we’ve got a business in Evrensel Capital Partners focused on wastewater, and it’s the females in Africa who are carrying the water around on their shoulders or that have the great ideas in terms of how technology can improve the world, but they don’t get their investment.

-If we can give that lucky break to an incredible female with an incredible idea—give them the investment, mentoring, and support—maybe we can actually change that 2% and make the world a better place.
+If we can give that lucky break to an incredible female with an incredible idea, maybe we can actually change that 2% and make the world a better place.